-State law requires that a stewardship fee (PaintCare fee) be applied by manufacturers to the wholesale price of architectural paint sold in store and online in Minnesota.
+State law requires that a stewardship fee (PaintCare fee) must be applied by manufacturers to the wholesale price of all architectural paint sold in store and online in Connecticut.
 This fee pays for all aspects of running the program.

 The fee is remitted by manufacturers to PaintCare.
 Manufacturers then pass the fee to their dealers and retailers, who add it to the wholesale price of covered products.
 Retailers should see the PaintCare fee on invoices from suppliers.
-The law also requires that retailers and distributors apply the fee to the price of architectural paint they sell in store and online.
-The fee paid by the customers to the retailers offsets the fee charged to the retailers.
+The law also requires that retailers and distributors apply the fee to the purchase price of architectural paint they sell in store and online.
+The fee paid by customers to retailers offsets the fee charged to the retailer.
 This ensures a level playing field for all parties.

-COMMON QUESTIONS
+COMMON OUESTIONS